 In light of the Nevada Supreme Court's Decision, the panel held that the district court properly dismissed the County's public trust claim to the extent it sough a reallocation of water rights adjudicated under the Decree and settled under the doctrine of prior appropriation.
 The panel vacated the judgment of the district court and remanded with instruction to consider the county's public trust doctrine claim to the extent it sought remedies that would not involved a reallocation of adjudicated water rights.
 The panel remanded to the district court to consider in the first instance the County's arguments that were not properly addressed by the district court.
-The panel rejected as untimely the County's challenge to the 1936 Decree itself.
+The panel rejected as untimely the County's challenge Decree to the 1936 itself.

 On April 21, 2021, the Department of Wildlife and other Principal Defendants filed a Joint Status Report submitted pursuant to the court's Minute Order of March 23, 2021.
-The Status Conference took place on April 28, 2021.On December 20, 2022, the Court entered a Discovery Plan and Scheduling Order Outlining dates and deadlines for the litigation.
+The Status Conference took place on April 28, 2021.